 - Dot each plate with pieces of the St Augur cheese, chopped walnuts, a scattering of fresh thyme leaves and the dressing.

-For more Valentine’s menu inspiration check out the special Pinterest boards.
+For more Valentine’s Day menu inspiration, check out their special Pinterest boards.